Research in Child Care and Early Learning

 Outside of parents, the FFN network — family, friends, and neighbors — provide the most care for children in the U.S.

 FFN care is especially critical to parents who work early mornings, evenings, overnight or weekends — when most licensed child care programs do not operate — as well as families who do not speak English or who have other special care needs.
+Our research has worked to understand and highlight the contributions and challenges of FFN child care and its contribution in Illinois.

-Connect with the Research Team
+Connect with the Research Team!

 For more information, email: